top of page

 Current Industries & Institutions

-The institute’s collective work is a mechanism for behavioral change in American workplaces.
-Our Evergreen and Efficacy Fellows are at the center of this effort: their research and revision generates a Harriet Tubman Effect (HTE), or a transformation defined by dismantling systemically oppressive structures - and supplanting them with tangible pathways for empathy, empowerment, and justice.
+HTE's collective work is a mechanism for behavioral change in American workplaces.
+Our team is at the center of this effort: their research and revision generates the Harriet Tubman Effect (HTE), or a transformation defined by dismantling systemically oppressive structures - and supplanting them with tangible pathways for empathy, empowerment, and justice.

-The HTEI is thus housed within organizations that seek to undergo such a transformation.
-The business partnership is unique: each organization serves as fiscal support for HTEI personnel and programming, which is curated to dismantle the systemic oppression that that organization exhibits.
+The HTE is thus housed within organizations and industries that seek to undergo such a transformation.
+The business partnership is unique: each organization serves as fiscal support for HTE personnel, initiatives and programming in their own uniquely designed format.
+Organizations who choose to engage with HTE might interact via consultation, co-production, sharing of best practices, etc.

-The HTEI is embedded in the following industries and institutions:
+The HTE is embedded in the following industries and institutions:

 K-12 Education